Data Science Workspace walkthrough

-Now we want to add previous and future weekly sales to each of our datasets.
-We are doing this by offsetting our weeklySales .
-Additionally, we are calculating the weeklySales difference.
+Now you want to add previous and future weekly sales to each of your datasets.
+You can do this by offsetting your weeklySales .
+Additionally, the weeklySales difference is calculated.
 This is done by subtracting weeklySales with the previous week's weeklySales .

-Since we are offsetting the weeklySales data 45 datasets forwards and 45 datasets backwards to create new columns, the first and last 45 data points will have NaN values.
-We can remove these points from our dataset by using the df.dropna() function which removes all rows that have NaN values.
+Since you are offsetting the weeklySales data 45 datasets forwards and 45 datasets backwards to create new columns, the first and last 45 data points have NaN values.
+You can remove these points from your dataset by using the df.dropna() function which removes all rows that have NaN values.

-A summary of the dataset after our modifications is shown below:
+A summary of the dataset after your modifications is shown below:

 Training and verification

 Now, it is time to create some models of the data and select which model is the best performer for predicting future sales.
-We will evaluate the 5 following algorithms:
+You will evaluate the 5 following algorithms: